Privacy-Preserving Federated Averaging with Byzantine Aggregators in Asynchronous Networks: Detailed protocol description

 \subsection{Certification}

-There exists a final Byzantine behavior that may undermine convergence of the training.
-Byzantine aggregators may behave correctly during the whole execution of the protocol, but at the beginning of a new round, they could provide their assigned clients with global models that they arbitrarily choose, rather than the result of the intra-cluster and inter-cluster aggregations of the previous round.
+There exists a Byzantine behavior that may undermine convergence of the training.
+Byzantine aggregators may behave correctly during the aggregation, but at the beginning of a new round, they could provide the clients with global models that they arbitrarily choose, rather than the result of the intra-cluster and inter-cluster aggregations.
 Those values are used as the basis of clients' gradient descent algorithm, thus this attack can undermine convergence for all correct aggregators.
-To overcome this attack, we propose to certify global models that are sent to clients.
+To overcome this attack, our protocol certifies global models that are sent to clients.
 This certification comes in the form of a proof of correct aggregation certifying that at least one correct aggregator verified that each global model sent to clients was produced according to the protocol.

 This certification mechanism requires two building blocks: threshold signatures and Publicly Verifiable Additionally Homomorphic Secret Sharing (PVAHSS).
 Threshold signatures \cite{S00} are signatures schemes with two additional operations \CombineThre and \VerifyCombThre.
 A threshold signature scheme is defined for a set of signatories $S_\sigma$ and a threshold $x$. \CombineThre allows an actor to combine a set of $x$ signatures signed by $x$ different signatories in $S_\sigma$ and combine them in a unique cryptographic element which proves that $x$ signatories out of $|S_\sigma|$ endorsed a common message.
 The \VerifyCombThre algorithm is used to verify this combined signature.